RNBBarrett/study_on_BIP39_mnemonic/README.md

 Bitcoin address generation will form the next part of my learning, since every wallet seems to generate bitcoin addresses from seed phrases slightly differently.

+In our python file I will focus on generating a 12 word seed phrase and will consolidate much of our code into a method generate_bip39_seed() which will recieve a our binary number 128 bits long, it will then return a list containing our 12 word seed phrase.

+This function will later be reused in further learnings to generate private keys, public keys and bitcoin addresses using studies on these various means.